 - Cyber Security Technician

 Let’s now discuss the salary ranges of Cyber Security experts.

 Cyber Security Analyst Salary

 The salary of Cyber Security professionals varies based on their experience in the field, job location, organization, job role, and more factors.
-We will discuss a few of these salaries as per the postings on Glassdoor and PayScale.
+We will discuss a few of these salaries based on three broad categories and the figures by Glassdoor and Payscale.

 - India: ₹492,000/year

 Similar to the other Cyber Security roles, the salary of a Cyber Security Analyst varies with different organizations.
 We have listed some of the salary figures below:

 - JP Morgan Chase & Co.: US$82,500